St Thomas' SEND (Special Educational Needs and Disabilities) Information Report

 How do we assess and review pupils’ progress towards their outcomes?

 The school will follow a graduated approach to your child’s learning.
 It will follow the sequence of -Assess, Plan, Do, Review.
 This way we can constantly make sure that the school is meeting your child’s needs.
 Parents and Pupils will be kept informed and be an integral part of the process.
-Children on the School SEND register will have a Target sheet, updated termly and/ or Education and Health Care Plan (EHCP).
-You will be invited to attend a person centred meeting in order for us to review and set new targets together and pupil’s thoughts and views will feed into the process.
+Children on the School SEND register will have a Target sheet, updated twice a year (3 times a year for EHCP pupils) and/ or Education and Health Care Plan (EHCP).
+You will be invited to attend a person-centred meeting in order for us to review and set new targets together and pupil’s thoughts and views will feed into the process.
 The progress of children with an EHC Plan is formally reviewed at an Annual Review with all adults and services involved with the child’s education present.